btquanto/btquanto.github.io/_posts/2018-02-27-building-rest-api.md

 DELETE is non-idempotent.
 Calling the same request the second time should returns a 404 error if the first call was successful.

-**Notes:**

-When designing DELETE APIs, we must pay attention to what we really want to delete.
+**Notes:** When designing DELETE APIs, we must pay attention to what we really want to delete.

 + If we want to delete a resource, use direct access URL structure
     ```
     # A user is a standalone entity, thus we can delete it directly
     DELETE /users/1
     ```

 + If we want to dissociate the resource with its parent (especially in aggregation relationship), use the nested collection URL structure.
     ```
     # A friend is not a user.
-It is a relationship between a user and another user.
-Delete a friend doesn’t really make any sense, but rather dissociate the two users.
-Therefore, we use the nested collection and resource URL structure.
+    # It is a relationship between a user and another user.
+    # Delete a friend doesn’t really make any sense,
+    # but rather dissociate the two users.
+    # Therefore, we apply the nested collection and resource URL structure.
     DELETE /users/1/friends/1
     ```